timoa/terraform-jenkins-slaves-on-demand/README.md

 #### Jenkins slaves

 * Private subnet
-* Security groups to allow only access from the Jenkins instance
+* Security groups to allow only access from the Jenkins master

 ### Instances